The Vintage Allure Of 2024 Pantone Color Of The Year

 AdvertisementADVERTISEMENT

 The 20th century also saw plenty of peach.
-Starting in the early 1900s and straight through the ‘40s, the hue enjoyed the same type of popularity as other intermediate colors, including eau de Nil, champagne, and mauve that fell outside the purview of the typical color wheel (red, blue, green, etc.).
-By the 20th century, most people were well versed in the ways of the rainbow and the color classification systems—a field of study that had emerged some 100-plus years earlier—and so “off-brand” shades had finally found an audience.
-With the arrival of technicolor television and the proliferation of synthetic dyes, people were able to see, identify, and purchase clothing in every shade of the rainbow (and beyond).
+Starting in the early 1900s and straight through the ‘40s, the hue enjoyed the same type of popularity as other intermediate colours, including eau de Nil, champagne, and mauve that fell outside the purview of the typical colour wheel (red, blue, green, etc.).
+By the 20th century, most people were well versed in the ways of the rainbow and the colour classification systems—a field of study that had emerged some 100-plus years earlier—and so “off-brand” shades had finally found an audience.
+With the arrival of technicolour television and the proliferation of synthetic dyes, people were able to see, identify, and purchase clothing in every shade of the rainbow (and beyond).

 AdvertisementADVERTISEMENT